okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/features/index.md

 #### Usage Example

-The following request would return a list of all available self-service Features:
+The following request returns a list of all available self-service Features:

 ##### Request